AnikaTabassum/internship/how to host rasa application using nginx.md

 Now that your nginx is running, it's final part to run rasa as a service in the background
 <h3>Running rasa as e service</h3>
-As you know, to run a rasa chatbot, we have to run two things. rasa action server and rasa ui.
+As you know, to run a rasa chatbot, we have to run rasa action server and rasa ui.
 So we have to make two shell scripts and run these two scripts from two separate services.
 <br>
 First, we are going to create a script to run the action server.
 Open the script file with:
 <pre>